nitk-smile/nitk-smile.github.io/README.md

-# Visual Computing Lab Official Website
+# SMILE Lab NITK Official Website

 ### Add a new member